-Moving into 2020 several further reviews have been published.
-One review evaluated different diets for weight loss, finding no strong evidence that any one dietary scheme is superior to others.(Freire, 2020) This supports the common notion that “the best diet is the one you can stick to”.
+Moving into 2020 several further reviews were published.
+One review evaluated different diets for weight loss, finding no strong evidence that any one dietary scheme is superior to others.(Freire, 2020) This supports the common notion that “the best diet is the one you can stick with”.
 This review included two nice figures comparing components of various diets; I have reproduced these below.

-A 2020 systematic review (SR) & network meta-analysis (MA) of randomized trials compared 14 named dietary programs as well as 3 control diets (low carbohydrate, low fat, and moderate macronutrient) regarding their impact on body weight and cardiovascular (CV) risk factor reduction.(Ge, 2020) This included 137 articles covering 121 randomized controlled trials (RCTs).
-The authors found that the 3 control diets yielded ~4-5kg weight loss at 6 months.
-However, this decreased to only 3-4kg weight loss at 12 months.
+A 2020 systematic review (“SR”) & network meta-analysis (“MA”) of randomized trials compared 14 named dietary programs as well as 3 control diets (low carbohydrate, low fat, and moderate macronutrient) regarding their impact on body weight and cardiovascular risk factor reduction.(Ge, 2020) This included 137 articles covering 121 randomized controlled trials (“RCTs”).
+The authors found that the 3 control diets yielded ~4-5 kg weight loss at 6 months.
+However, this decreased to only 3-4 kg weight loss at 12 months.
 Benefits seen for blood pressure & lipids at 6 months were no longer present at 12 months.
 Comparing all diets, they found only small differences at the 6 month mark and negligible differences at 12 months.
 The authors conclude there is a lack of direct comparisons in the literature but no strong reason to pick one diet over another.
 They summarize their findings in the figure I have reproduced below.

 A 2020 umbrella review of MAs of RCTs evaluating the effects of various diets on anthropometric & cardiometabolic parameters included 80 articles.(Dinu, 2020) The authors acknowledge the overall evidence base for some of the diets is of low quality and/or small samples, but ultimately conclude that the Mediterranean diet has the most consistent evidence supporting a beneficial impact on health.
 They summarize their findings in the figure I have reproduced below.

-One additional 2020 comparative review of various diets for cardiovascular disease (CVD) prevention noted that benefits are seen with the DASH diet, the Mediterranean diet, and plant-based diets, while the Atkins diet and the ketogenic diet have shown negative impacts in some studies on lipid profiles.(Vargas, 2020)
+A 2021 comparative review of various diets for cardiovascular disease (“CVD”) prevention noted that benefits are seen with the DASH diet, the Mediterranean diet, and plant-based diets, while the Atkins diet and the ketogenic diet have shown negative impacts in some studies on lipid profiles.(Vargas, 2021)

-A 2021 SR of randomized controlled trials evaluated the impact of various regional diets on cardiovascular disease, ultimately finding that most showed some benefit but the overall evidence base was sparse other than for the Mediterranean Diet.
+A 2021 SR of RCTs evaluated the impact of various regional diets on cardiovascular disease, ultimately finding that most showed some benefit but the overall evidence base was sparse other than for the Mediterranean Diet.
 They summarize their findings in the figure and table below.